c-ehrlich/personal-site-astro/src/content/blog/typescript.md

 Things are rapidly improving in this regard though.
 On the backend, [Fastify](https://www.fastify.io/) and [Nitro](https://nitro.unjs.io/) are typed much better than Express was, and [tRPC](https://trpc.io/) sets a new standard for typesafety over the wire.
 The same is true for the frontend, for example [MapleLeaf](https://twitter.com/heyImMapleLeaf) has been doing a lot for the type safety in [Remix](http://remix.run/)

 The other issue is the TypeScript server.
-Occasionally, and especially in projects that are use a lot of inference through libraries like Zod, it will slow down to a crawl or even incorrectly report type errors where there aren't any.
+Occasionally, and especially in projects that use a lot of inference through libraries like Zod, it will slow down to a crawl or even incorrectly report type errors where there aren't any.

 The solution is simple: hit CMD + Shift + P, and restart the TypeScript server.
 But beginners might not know about this, and either way it doesn't detract from the main point: **The TypeScript server should not show false positives under any circumstances**.